Laurazig/gatxsLaura/README.md

 Gatxs Help Gatxs is an app to build bridges, where new people to leipzig can post help requests for local german speakers to give them a hand with bureaucracy.

 team members:
+- Kika
+- Laura
+- Adam
-Kika, Laura, Adam, Regina
+- Regina

 ## tech stack
-Typescript
+- Typescript
-TailwindCSS
+- TailwindCSS
-Next.js
+- Next.js
-Prisma datatbase (Postgres / Vercel)
+- Prisma datatbase (Postgres / Vercel)

 ## Running the app